JSpeedie/G2ME-legacy/README.md

 `G2ME -w 0.5 -b bracket`

 Stands for **w**eight.
-This flag takes one argument in the form of a double (or float, if you will) representing how much the change in rating for every player should be multiplied by, when running a bracket.
-As such, this flag requires a following `-b` flag call.
-The intention is that one can value different events more or less than others. **This flag is not recommended for use.**
+This flag takes one argument in the form of a double (or float, if you will) representing how much the change in rating RD, and volatility for every player should be multiplied by, when running a bracket.
+As such, this flag requires a following input flag (`-b`, or `-B`) call.
+The intention is that one can value different events more or less than others.
+**This flag is not recommended for use.**

 ## The Glicko2 System Explained